-Our team of labor and employment litigators has deep and broad experience to help clients resolve labor and employment disputes, both in and out of the courtroom.
-We regularly represent our clients in federal and state court throughout the southeast.
+Our team of labor and employment litigators has the deep and broad experience to help clients resolve labor and employment disputes, both in and out of the courtroom.
+We regularly represent our clients in federal and state courts throughout the Southeast.

-Our group regularly advises clients on day-to-day employment matters to assist in the functioning of their businesses.
+Our group regularly advises clients on day-to-day employment matters to assist in their business operations.
 Our attorneys guide companies through the complex issues involved in working with the Department of Labor (including OSHA), MSHA, and other government agencies.
-We provide counsel regarding responding to labor unions, including avoidance strategies and contract negotiations.
+We provide counsel related to responding to labor unions, including avoidance strategies and contract negotiations.

 Meet Our Blog Contributors

-Anne Knox Averitt is a labor and employment and litigation associate in the Birmingham office.
+Anne Knox Averitt is a labor and employment and litigation partner in the Birmingham office.
 She represents governmental and corporate clients in a number of industries, including automotive, natural resources, manufacturing, health care, non-profit, employee staffing, housing compliance, communications, federal contracting, construction, and financial services.
 She has helped to obtain favorable resolution for matters at all stages, from dismissal on the initial pleadings to a defense jury verdict.
-View articles by Anne

 Mike Denniston’s practice focuses on advising and litigating for clients concerning antitrust and competition law and intellectual property issues.
 His practice spans the breadth of the antitrust and intellectual property arena.
 Mike’s antitrust practice encompasses not only litigation and advising clients, but also working closely with the firm’s Corporate and Securities Practice Group on merger analysis and preparing transactions for premerger review pursuant to the Hart-Scott-Rodino Act.